 Aside from retaining a prudent amount in reserves each year most of the charity's funds are to be spent in the short term so there are no funds for long term investment.
 Having considered the options available, the Directors (Trustees) have decided to invest its prudently available funds in Deposit Accounts.
-The return on investments for 2020 was 0.01%.
+The return on investments for 2022 was 0.0% due to the ongoing investment climate.